w3c/wai-dynamic-planning/source/index.html.erb.md

 layout: introduction
 order: 1
 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/DEV/">WAI-DEV</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
+resources:
+  - Introduction to accessibility
+  - WAI Guidelines and Techniques
+  - Web Accessibility and Older People
+  - Web Content Accessibility and Mobile Web
 ---

 ## Advocacy and buy-in